Getting to Waterfront Campus

 Driving and parking

-If you decide to drive to campus, and are able to locate a free parking space, you’ll need to purchase a casual parking permit.
+If you decide to drive to campus, and are able to locate an unoccupied parking space, you’ll need to purchase a short-term parking permit.

 Your parking permit allows you to park in the white bays (General Permit zones) on campus.
 You will need to pay for parking between 8:30am–4:30pm, Monday to Friday (except when the University is closed on public holidays).
 Students are unable to park in orange bays.